-In late August of the 2012 breeding season an HRC wildlife biologist was conducting a daytime spotted owl field visit and observed a peregrine falcon flying and vocalizing near a bluff along the Van Duzen River east of Carlotta in an area referred to as Runenburg Camp.
-Whitewash was also observed on the cliff face, indicating a possible nest ledge.
-During a peregrine survey on 30 May, 2013, an adult female peregrine and two nestlings were observed at the ledge, which is relatively low on the cliff but well obscured by vegetative cover (Figure 7).
-This newly discovered nest produced two young, and will be added to the HRC list of peregrine nests to monitor in future years.
+In late August of the 2012 breeding season a daytime spotted owl field visit resulted in the observation of a peregrine falcon flying and vocalizing near a bluff along the Van Duzen River east of Carlotta in an area referred to as Runenburg Camp.
+During 2013 surveys, an adult female peregrine and two nestlings were observed at the ledge, which is relatively low on the cliff but well obscured by vegetative cover (Figure 7).
+Monitoring was conducted in 2014 to address planned road work within a 0.5-mile buffer.
+Three visits to this cliff in 2014 had negative results.
+No peregrine observations were made, and the fate of the pair that nested there last year is unknown.